 Our work culture is an important element to the organisation vision and mission.
-We do not seek growth for growth’s sake and intend to remain a small, nimble and effective organization.
-We aim, rather, to cultivate a culture of internal leadership and sustain organizational memory, through slow, managed growth, which embodies effective governance and management, successful programmatic work, and adequate administrative support.
+We do not seek growth for growth’s sake and intend to remain a small, nimble and effective organisation.
+We aim, rather, to cultivate a culture of internal leadership and sustain organisational memory, through slow, managed growth, which embodies effective governance and management, successful programmatic work, and adequate administrative support.

-To achieve transformative change, we will not sacrifice the institutional culture and values that we cherish, values which prioritize the people, relationships and partnerships that make up the organization and its work in the world.
+To achieve transformative change, we will not sacrifice the institutional culture and values that we cherish, values which prioritise the people, relationships and partnerships that make up the organisation and its work in the world.

 We value relationships and partnerships and see them as key to the effectiveness of our methodology.
 Our approach focuses on a two-way exchange of information and advocacy results both in specific change at the local level and structural change within the international human rights normative framework, and a more intentional and profound symbiosis between the two.
 We are effective when our partners are effective.